tokenshift/mdweb/mdweb.go.md

 	var defaultTextOutput string
 	var currentTarget string

+Each line is processed by first checking for and handling a directive, and then handling code, text or blank lines based on the current state.

 	func processLine(line string, lines chan<- Line) {
 		directive, isDirective := parseDirective(line)
 		if isDirective {